Last Updated on by

 Now, this doesn’t mean that we should be praising and embracing belongings in our lives that are in disrepair or falling apart.
 Rather, acknowledging that possessions won’t stay brand new and perfect all the time.

 Applying Wabi-Sabi philosophies to home design isn’t the easiest thing to wrap your brain around.
-We’re conditioned to seeing perfectly curated bathrooms, kitchens, living rooms, etc. There’s not a single pillow or rug out of place in these carefully planned “after” photos.
+We’re conditioned to seeing perfectly curated bathrooms, kitchens, garage with quality doors which you can see here, living rooms, etc. There’s not a single pillow or rug out of place in these carefully planned “after” photos.
 It’s easy to wonder how some people live in some of these potentially impractical spaces.
 With that in mind, you can turn to Wabi-Sabi ideals when wondering why your living room doesn’t look as amazing as the ones in design blogs.
 As we mentioned before, it’s all about embracing imperfection.
 A vase you’ve had for years might have a crack in it, that doesn’t mean it needs to go.
 Faded pillows from years of use, or a well worn wooden table, these are both pieces of furniture that tell stories with their imperfections.
 It’s important to embrace the effect that time has on your life.

 If you notice a sudden increase in the amount of shuddering and shaking in your garage doors, then there is most likely an issue with either the rollers coming off the tracks, loose hinges, or any of a number of parts.
 This is generally a precursor to a larger problem coming down the road, and a garage door mechanic should investigate, more info here.